 In 1939, construction began on the outer reef.
 The plan was to build a temporary dam by the upper mouth of the prospective channel, so that water remained inside the Hop during low tide and the men could dredge for 4 to 5 hours per tide.
 Hand tools were used to loosen the stones, and wheelbarrows to remove them.
 In September, they had created a 10-meter wide channel through the isthmus, and deep enough for the fishing boats to float in and out during the ebb and flow of the ocean.
 The difficult labor of hauling the boats to the shore at night was history.
 After unloading.
 The boats were moved into the Hop where they were bound until the next fishing trip.
 A series of enhancement projects took place after that in the 40s and 60s, as the channel was continuously broadened and deepened to make way for the fishing industry to expand in the region.
 Furthermore, extensive harbor development took place during the years 1963 to 1966, including the building of a levee at the isthmus, adding a steel embankment, and deepening the channel.
 A new wharf was built in 1973, and a pier was built by Eyjabakki in 1974.

 In 1995, another improvement reshaped the Harbour once again.
-The new construction experiments for a renovation that cope with weather, tides, and natural conditions in the area.
+The new construction experiments for a renovation that copes with weather, tides, and natural conditions in the area.
 After 60 years, the channel is still operating and proven to be a successful project.

 The Hópsnesviti lighthouse (or the Hopsnes lighthouse) witnessed Grindavík’s fishing past and today, the area is a popular recreational destination with hiking and biking trails.